 He didn't imagine himself as a leader, though, until one of his mentors challenged him.

-"Taking on these challenges and trying to find a solution, knowing your decisions for the hospital can have a huge impact on the local community gives you a huge sense of responsibility," he says.
+"Taking on these challenges and trying to find a solution, knowing your decisions for the hospital can have a huge impact on the local community," he says, "gives you a huge sense of responsibility."

 He is especially proud, though, of helping to launch Code Hour One, which reduces the mortality rate by speeding the response to patients with indicators for severe sepsis.
 The program assigns a dedicated nurse to the patient, providing a nurse-patient ratio of 1:1 to complete the sepsis bundle within 60 minutes.

 "It takes a great clinician to improve a patient's life, but it takes a physician leader to promote a healing culture," says Dr. Raymond Weick, vice president of Mercy Clinic and a member of the Tomorrow's Leaders class of 2015.
 "Dr. Karthik Iyer is such a leader."